ryman1/keeweb-wiki/Engineering.md

 Technical things that would be nice to improve:

+- exit process is hard to understand and maintain
 - app-model is not a model and must be splitted
 - app-view is too big and has non-view responsibilities
 - scrolling init is complicated and requires css tricks every time